faridho/tdd-jest/README.md

 # Test-Driven Development by JEST
 📌 How to test sofware by JEST.
-It is a delightful JavaScript Testing Framework with a focus on simplicity - JEST Doc.
+It is a delightful JavaScript Testing Framework with a focus on simplicity - JEST Doc

 ## Project Setup